mz185/pixel-discipline/README.md

 ## What It Does

+Two things.
+1) Eliminates prompt overhead: no more re-specifying spacing grids, palette rules, or font constraints on every UI prompt.
+Load once, applied consistently.
+2) Enforces rules per interaction, not per revamp.
+Conventions are checked on every element change, not just when you ask for a full audit.

-Pixel Discipline loads only what it needs for the specified task.
+It loads only what it needs for the specified task.
 It keeps token usage minimal, while it applies these five rules:

 1. **Limit your color palette**: 60-30-10 rule, 3 roles max.